Quantum leap: when Goppion met IBM

 The ‘incubator’ cube now forms an integral part of the IBM Quantum System One.
-The success of this joint effort in the design and manufacture of the prototype display case has inspired IBM to continue the collaboration.
-Goppion showcases will also protect IBM Quantum System One installations at special data centers in Germany, The University of Tokyo in Japan, The Cleveland Clinic in Ohio and Quebec's Innovation Zones in Bromont.
+The success of this joint effort in the design and manufacture of the prototype display case inspired IBM to continue the collaboration.
+Goppion showcases now also protect IBM Quantum System One installations at special data centers in Germany, The University of Tokyo in Japan, The Cleveland Clinic in Ohio and Quebec's Innovation Zones in Bromont.

-The IBM Innovation Center in Ehningen, Germany, now hosts IBM's first Quantum System One computer installed outside of the United States.
-To accommodate it, Goppion has created a new display case (3 x 3 x 3 m) that represents improvements on the first IBM Quantum System One at the IBM Thomas J Watson Research Center in New York.
+In 2021 the IBM Innovation Center in Ehningen, Germany, became home to IBM's first Quantum System One computer installed outside of the United States.
+To accommodate it, Goppion created a new display case (3 x 3 x 3 m) that represented improvements on the first IBM Quantum System One at the IBM Thomas J Watson Research Center in New York.

-The display case for Ehningen – is freestanding, with front and rear opening on double four-bar chain hinges, equipped with internal fire suppression system, dimmable lighting, heat dissipation devices and an internal separation to protect the technical compartment of the quantum computer.
+The display case is freestanding, with front and rear opening on double four-bar chain hinges, equipped with internal fire suppression system, dimmable lighting, heat dissipation devices and an internal separation to protect the technical compartment of the quantum computer.

 The main challenge this time was delivering the project at the height of the COVID-19 pandemic.
 Everything was developed remotely, and all logistics coordinated without being on-site.
 An additional challenge was actually fitting the showcase into the confined spaces of the data center, using engineering solutions that allow the customer to access the Quantum Envelope very quickly and efficiently.